Quotes From Napoleon Animal Farm

 1. "All animals are equal, but some animals are more equal than others."

-This is perhaps the most famous and chilling quote from Animal Farm.
-It encapsulates the entire trajectory of the revolution's betrayal.
+It's perhaps the most famous and chilling quote from Animal Farm.
 The initial idealistic slogan, "All animals are equal," is twisted and corrupted into its ironic opposite.
 This simple sentence exposes the hypocrisy at the heart of Napoleon's regime.
 It highlights the insidious way in which power can erode even the most fundamental principles, demonstrating how equality can be manipulated and redefined to suit the interests of those in charge.
+Plus, it encapsulates the entire trajectory of the revolution's betrayal.
 The quote remains a potent symbol of societal inequality and the dangers of unchecked power, serving as a warning against the slippery slope from egalitarianism to authoritarianism.

 2. "No animal shall sleep in a bed." (followed by the pigs gradually adopting beds, then sheets, then pillows, etc.)